Get Tech Tips

-Back in the “good old days” controls were all analog and mechanical which simply means that they acted in a directly connected and variable manner based on a change in force.
-Both pneumatic (air pressure) or hydraulic (fluid pressure) systems are examples of mechanical, analog controls.
-When pressure increased or decreased on a particular device it signaled a change in in action on another device like a pump/valve etc…
+Back in the “good old days,” controls were all analog and mechanical; that simply means they acted in a directly connected and variable manner based on a change in force.
+Both pneumatic (air pressure) and hydraulic (fluid pressure) systems are examples of mechanical or analog controls.
+When the pressure increases or decreases on a particular device, it signals a change in action on another device, like a pump/valve, etc.

-In the HVAC/R industry, we still see these types of controls with a TXV being a common example.
-The TXV is controlled by pressures in the suction line, bulb and spring to set the outlet superheat.
-These forces are all mechanical without electrical inputs or specific “data points”.
-The feedback from these forces are in constant tension to output the proper amount of refrigerant to properly feed the evaporator coil.
+In the HVAC/R industry, we still see these types of controls; a TXV is a common example.
+Pressures in the suction line, bulb, and spring control the TXV and set the outlet superheat.
+So, these forces are all mechanical without electrical inputs or specific “data points.”
+The feedback from these forces is in constant tension to output the proper amount of refrigerant to properly feed the evaporator coil.

 Digital vs. Analog

-As controls have changed from mechanical to electrical we now have systems that are controlled by analog electrical signals and digital electrical systems.
-Analog is simply a varying electrical signal (either voltage or amperage) that signifies changes in a system or device.
-A digital signal means data encoded into “digits” which can be communicated using many different computer languages, rules or protocols (these all mean essentially the same thing).
-In digital controls the “signal” can include a combination of voltage, amperage and On/Off changes to communicate between devices.
+As controls have changed from mechanical to electrical, we now have systems controlled by analog electrical signals and digital electrical systems.
+“Analog” simply refers to a varying electrical signal (either voltage or amperage) that signifies changes in a system or device.
+A digital signal means data encoded into “digits,” which can be communicated using many different computer languages, rules, or protocols (these all mean essentially the same thing).
+In digital controls, the “signal” can include a combination of voltage, amperage, and on/off changes to communicate between devices.

 So what about 4-20ma?

-ma controls are great because of their simplicity and ruggedness.
-You supply power to a “sensor” (Actually a sensor/transmitter to be exact) and based on the measurement the sensor reports to the transmitter that produces a milliamp signal.
+Milliamp controls are great because of their simplicity and ruggedness.
+You supply power to a “sensor” (actually a sensor/transmitter, to be exact), and based on the measurement, the sensor reports to the transmitter that produces a milliamp signal.
 This signal is connected to an input on the control that measures the amperage and converts that to a reading.

-Because amperage is the same at all points in the circuit the 4-20ma circuit is not impacted by voltage drop or interference like a voltage sensing circuit.
-Because the “bottom” of the scale is 4ma the control can also sense the difference between an “out of range” condition below 4ma and an open circuit.
+Because the amperage is the same at all points in the circuit, the 4-20ma circuit is not impacted by a voltage drop or interference like a voltage-sensing circuit.
+Because the “bottom” of the scale is 4ma, the control can also sense the difference between an out-of-range condition below 4ma and an open circuit.

-The downside of a 4-20ma control is that each device requires it’s own conductor.
-In digital controls, many devices can be controlled by a single conductor set or “trunk” making it much easier to route, configure and manage complex controls.
+The downside of a 4-20ma control is that each device requires its own conductor.
+In digital controls, many devices can be controlled by a single conductor set or “trunk,” making these devices much easier to route, configure, and manage complex controls.

 Testing 4-20ma Circuits

-The more common way it to use alligator clips on a quality meter set to the milliamp scale and connect in series with the circuit. this means you will need to disconnect a wire or terminal and put your meter in the path.
-This is the same way we test microamps on a gas furnace flame sensing rod only using the milliamp scale.
+The more common way is to use alligator clips on a quality meter set to the milliamp scale and connect in series with the circuit.
+That means you will need to disconnect a wire or terminal and put your meter in the path.
+That is the same way we test microamps on a gas furnace flame sensing rod, only using the milliamp scale.